JSTOR-Labs/plant-humanities/Banana/README.md

 {#paragraph6}

 ### What’s in a Name?
-In 1753, Carl Von Linnaean’s formative work, [_Systema Naturae,_](https://www.biodiversitylibrary.org/page/728487) formalized a system of nomenclature that standardized plant names and botanical terminology among botanists across the globe.
+In 1753, Carl Linnaeus’ formative work, [_Systema Naturae,_](https://www.biodiversitylibrary.org/page/728487) formalized a system of nomenclature that standardized plant names and botanical terminology among botanists across the globe.
 The system used Latin binomial names—the first name indicating the genus, and the second the species—to identify all living organism in the natural world.
 In addition to binomial names, Linnaeus also proposed a new system of classifying plants.
 Unlike earlier attempts to group or classify plants, Linnaeus’s system focused solely on <span data-click-image-zoomto="1390,2700,2289,1718">the reproductive features</span> of wild plants (not domesticated) to characterize, organize, and group related plants.
 While Linnaeus’s system was a somewhat artificial structure of classification and hierarchical divisions placed on the plant world, it provided order and standardization from the chaos of plant names and groupings created by centuries of disparate European collecting and cataloguing of the plant world.
 While the Linnaean system of classification has been revised, modified, and added to over the centuries, the system of binomial names has remained largely unchallenged for nearly 250 years.
 <param scope="local" eid="Q1043">
 <param primary="image">
 <param ve-image manifest="https://iiif.juncture-digital.org/manifest/ee0b50c0bcb2631646b7bb1ed3d802297025c68dc004c8042fbd058e684f67c7">